 Children who are served by community- or school-based mentoring programs often exhibit problem behaviors or are at heightened risk for developing such behaviors in adolescence and adulthood.
 Mentoring programs are generally successful in reducing some of these behaviors.1 In fact, DuBois and colleague’s recent meta-analysis2 suggests that mentoring programs are particularly effective when directed at youth with pre-existing difficulties (e.g., problem behaviors) or those who experience significant levels of environmental risk.
 Yet, it is not currently known whether the benefits of mentoring will accrue for youth with more severe antisocial tendencies.

 In selecting problem behavior outcomes to review for this Toolkit, emphasis was given to outcomes in this domain that are often of concern to families, schools, mentoring programs, and program funders.
-The selected outcomes are youth delinquency, bullying, and disruptive behavior at school.
+The selected outcomes are youth delinquency, bullying, and disruptive behavior at school, substance use, opioid misuse, and truancy.
 Each of these types of behavior place youth at significant risk for difficulties later in life and thus are important targets for intervention and prevention efforts.

 Measures within this domain: